University of Faisalabad: Journal and Publication

 Research articles by the University academic staff has been published in more than 50+ reputable Academic Journals.
 The University of Faisalabad has also been publishing JUMDC quarterly, a peer-evaluated Journal of University Medical and Dental College.

 FM Tufian: 96.6

 The University of Faisalabad has its own Educational Radio Channel FM 96.6 which was launched in 2014.
 It broadcasts programs related to education, health and social welfare.

 Madina Teaching Hospital

 Madina Teaching hospital is a General Hospital consists of 600 beds attached to the Saleem Campus.
-It is approved by Pakistan Medical and Dental Council (PMDC), University of Health Sciences (UHS), and Pakistan Nursing Council (PNC).